Custom filter bank plot

 Settings in filter bank files

-This would be an example of FLB file with some settings described above:
+This would be an example of an FLB file with some settings, as described above:

 Applying filter bank function

-To apply one of defined filter bank files to a signal, use "Signal Tools/Custom filter bank..." menu
+To apply one of defined filter bank files to a signal, use the "Signal Tools/Custom filter bank..." menu option and select the FLB file you would like to apply it to.

 After a specific filter bank file is applied to a signal, the following procedure will performed: